Davis Wade Stadium: Renovations and expansions

 In the fall of 2008 construction was completed on an all-new $6.1 million 112 ft wide by 48 ft tall HD video display board in the south end zone above the Leo Seal M-Club Center.
 The LED video system is the tenth largest high-definition video board in college football.
 The new board was used for the first time on November 1, 2008, during the Mississippi State Bulldogs vs. Kentucky Wildcats football game.
-The main video display is complemented with two HD LED advertising boards on each side of the main board, as well as a HD LED "ribbon ticker" which spans the width of the structure below the main board.
+The main video display is complemented with two HD LED advertising boards on each side of the main board, as well as an HD LED "ribbon ticker" which spans the width of the structure below the main board.
 Therefore, the total video board square footage (on one structure) is 6896 sqft.
 To complement the all-new video system, a new state-of-the-art sound system has been installed by Pro Sound, headquartered in Miami, Florida.

 A $75 million expansion, completed in August 2014, increased the capacity of the stadium to 61,337, created new concessions and restrooms, and created a new west side concourse.
 Part of the expansion included sealing off the north end zone and installing a large HD video board, similar to the one in the south end zone which replaced the JumboTron that was installed there in 1997.

 On June 22, 2022, MSU unveiled a renovation plan called "Balconies at Davis Wade Stadium".
 The new concept replaces seats on the west side of the upper deck with tiered open-air boxes.
 The idea behind the renovation is to provide fans with children and those hoping for a more social gameday experience to have the ability to walk around and socialize with fellow fans without having to leave the seating area.
 The balconies are each 9 feet, 6 inches deep with the exception of the top balconies which are 12 feet deep, and each balcony is equipped with a drink rail in the front.
 Fans will be able to come in the day before gameday to service their balcony by bringing supplies, chairs, fans, etc. in preparation for the game the following day.
 Sections 301, 302, 312, 313, along with parts of sections 303 and 311 will have their current bleacher seats removed and be replaced with the new boxes.
 The renovation is expected to reduce the total seating capacity of Davis Wade Stadium by almost 2,000 seats and is estimated to cost $2.5 million.
 Currently, the balconies are expected to be completed by mid-August and in operation by the first home game of the season against Memphis on September 3, 2022.